SynthAIr/DM_FM_Trajectories/README.md

 ## Train

 The `train.py` script is used to train a flight trajectory generation model.
 The models are saved in a folder with the model name.
-The folder contains the best model, and the model configuration file.
+The folder contains the best model and the model configuration file.

 ### Arguments